Wouldn't be seen dead in it?

 There are also many hi-viz products available designed to be worn on your horse or attached to their tack.
 There is currently no recognised standard for hi-viz horse accessories.
 It is well worth equipping your horse with some hi-viz items so he is still easily seen in the unfortunate event of a rider fall.

-Some insurance companies will offer better premiums or benefits to riders if wearing hi-viz clothing when they ride out, particularly if involved in an accident.
+Some insurance companies will offer better premiums or benefits to riders if wearing hi-viz clothing when they ride out.
 The minimum requirement is usually a tabard for the rider and leg bands on the horse, but you need to check the small print in your policy to confirm this.
 If there is nothing there, why not ask your insurance company if they will consider offering this?
 It will do you and other riders a favour.

-For more information, download the BETA Guide to Hi-viz Equipment (pdf) or contact the BHS Safety team on 02476 840516 or email@example.com.
+For more information, download the BETA Guide to Rider Safety Equipment (pdf) or contact the BHS Safety Team on 02476 840516 or firstname.lastname@example.org.
 Visit the BHS shop to browse a range of hi-viz equipment.